cobbertine/SuppressVolumeOSD/README.md

 The Volume OSD will only be hidden while the program is running; it is not permanent.
 In the off-chance that closing the program does not make the Volume OSD return, restart your computer or restart the explorer.exe process.

+## Antivirus
+Because this program hooks into a process, antivirus programs may get triggered.
+In such a situation, this program will need to be whitelisted.

 ## Compiling
 Binary file and DLL were compiled with gcc as follows: